How have changes in how we make purchases impacted society throughout time?

 Cards

-In 1914, Western Union introduced a credit card as a reward program for its most loyal clients.
+In 1914, Western Union introduced a credit card as a reward program for its most loyal clients which was a milestone for changes in purchases globally.
 Customers who have one of these loyalty cards had access to interest-free financing.
 However, banks only started providing cards as a standard payment option in 1958.

 Electronic transactions